omnect/meta-omnect/README.md

     - `iot-hub-device-update` and `iot-identity-service` are installed
     - `iot-hub-device-update` is provisioned as module identity via `iot-identity-service`
     - first boot script `/usr/bin/ics_dm_first_boot.sh` which is executed at first boot of the device; it can be adapted via `meta-ics-dm/recipes-core/systemd/systemd/ics_dm_first_boot.sh`
-    - factory reset via `u-boot` environment variable `factory-reset=1`
+    - factory reset via `u-boot` environment variable `factory-reset`
-      - **note**: this feature does not ensure data security after a factory reset; data is not wiped out on factory reset
+      - **note**: This feature optionally provides a limited level of data privacy.
+Please see section *Factory Reset*, below.

 ### `DISTRO_FEATURES`
 `ics-dm-os` depends on [poky](https://www.yoctoproject.org/software-item/poky/).